MattKuehr/MattKuehr/README.md

 ## About Me

-My name is Matt Kuehr and I am a junior at Auburn University studying applied mathematics.
+-My name is Matt Kuehr and I am a junior at Auburn University studying applied mathematics.

 ## Research Interests